frothfrenzy/polytopiacalculator/Readme.md

 If you want to use the calculator offline, download the index.html file on your PC and run it in your browser - press "Clone or download", followed by "Download ZIP", and then extract the file.
 The calculator FAQ contains more information on how to run it offline both on iOS and Android.

-To access the shortened version of the calculator, add "?short" (without quotes) at the end of the calculator's browser URL: https://frothfrenzy.github.io/polytopiacalculator/?short
+To access the shortened version of the calculator, add ?short to the end of the calculator's browser URL: https://frothfrenzy.github.io/polytopiacalculator/?short

 [Contact me](mailto:frothdiscord@gmail.com) if you have any suggestions or bug reports.
 Also, if you have any quality guides or gameplay videos that aren't listed in the FAQ links section, let me know.